 Councils have provided emergency or ‘community’ alarm systems for many years (often known as ‘lifeline alarms’), but with an ageing population and cash-strapped local authorities, other options have become necessary.
 There are now many more products available to buy – and more solutions that can send alerts directly to relatives and call centres.

 Assistive technology includes a whole range of different products, some of which are relevant to a wide variety of different people, so it's no surprise that many devices are now bought privately.
 Many of the suppliers are members of the BHTA, and follow its code of practice.
 Always be cautious about buying assistive technology products from pushy sales people.

 Note that many telecare systems require you to sign up to a monthly contract, where the telecare devices are linked to a help centre.
 You can expect to pay around £6 a week for a basic pendant alarm – but, if you get this through your local council, be aware that each one operates its own charging system.
 Also, some assistive technology systems, such as gas sensors that can switch off your gas system, may require the services of an engineer.

 You can find a list of retailers who provide assistive technology products, telecare and mobility aids in our list of independent living retailers.

 If you’re registered disabled or have a chronic health condition, you can claim VAT exemption on certain products and mobility aids.
 Generally, you won’t qualify because of your age alone – you will have to have a permanent medical or health need.

 Whether an item is exempt from VAT is generally determined by whether it’s manufactured solely to assist a person with a disability.
-For example, a wheelchair or walking stick would be exempt.
+For example, a wheelchair, walking frame or walking stick would be exempt.
 Equipment that hasn’t been specially designed for use by a disabled person will generally not qualify.